Festival Volunteers Needed

 You now have the opportunity to have your weekly church support done monthly electronically, direct from your bank to ours.
 We will do this draw monthly and apply funds as you indicate below.
 For those of you who opt for this service, we hope you find it convenient, easy, and a way to keep track of your donations.
 Follow the instructions on the form below, filling in the necessary information, and advising the application of funds.
 Return this form in a sealed envelope to the Parish Business Office either in person, through the collection, or mail.
 Also note that, as this program only covers weekly church support.
 Continue to use the other Holy Day and special collection envelopes with regular cash or check donations.
 Call the Office if you have any questions.
 Thank you.

-LITURGICAL MINISTER SCHEDULE SPRING
+LITURGICAL MINISTER SCHEDULE SUMMER

 Be sure to turn your forms in for the next scheduling.